utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 Again, it makes sense to look at the [Datawrapper academy for line charts](https://academy.datawrapper.de/article/23-how-to-create-a-line-chart) to see how our data should be structured.

 You'll see there that the first column is the category of time, in our case the month and year.
 Additional columns are counts of data we want to chart, but we only have one thing to count, our number of intakes for each month.
+We will only have two columns.

 This time we will use the **Group by Date** function to get this.